lmuldoon/lgh-technical/README.md

 ---

-- Before doing anything please create a new branch (eg firstname-surname-master).
+- Before doing anything please **create an initial commit** in push to new repository named **lgh-technical** in your personal github account.
 - Make commits and pushes as often as you feel the need to.
-- Ensure your final commit is on or before the given close time provided to you (5 hours from your repo access).
+- Ensure your final commit is on or before the given close time provided to you (5 hours from providing the repository to you).
 - Complete as much as you can.

 ---